We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Tip-over protection

 But what about a furnace?
 When it comes to a furnace, you should expect a whole different price range.
 Their basic starting prices are hundreds of dollars.
-And if you would like a really nice furnace put into your home, you can expect to shell out thousands.
+And if you buy a really nice furnace for your home, you can expect to shell out thousands.

 If your choice is based on the initial price, you should choose a space heater.
 Space heaters have the most economic upfront cost.